Healthcare Effectiveness Data and Information Set (HEDIS®)

 - Well-Child Visits in the First 15 Months of Life - 5 or 6 Visits (W15)

-Areas targeted for the next HEDIS cycle are those areas where MedStar Family Choice feels its performance can be improved or where improvement can be sustained and increased:
+MedStar Family Choice targets areas we can be improved or where improvement can be kept and grown more:

 - Well-Child Visits